splynx/docs/files/en/payment_systems/mpesa/mpesa.md

 **Important**

-**Any request made to M-Pesa support team should be sent via the email used in the Paybill application process.**
+Any request made to M-Pesa support team should be sent via the email used in the Paybill application process.

-**M-Pesa will not take into action any request sent to them without verifying ownership of the Paybill Number**
+M-Pesa will not take into action any request sent to them without verifying ownership of the Paybill Number.

-**Every Email sent must include the Paybill Number and Organization Name as registered during application**
+Every Email sent must include the Paybill Number and Organization Name as registered during application.

 <details>